firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-59:17">Unto thee, O my strength, will I sing: for God is my defence, and the God of my mercy.</p>

-<p id="psa-60:1"><To the chief Musician upon Shushaneduth, Michtam of David, to teach; when he strove with Aramnaharaim and with Aramzobah, when Joab returned, and smote of Edom in the valley of salt twelve thousand.> O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.</p>
+<p id="psa-60:1">O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.</p>

 <p id="psa-60:2">Thou hast made the earth to tremble; thou hast broken it: heal the breaches thereof; for it shaketh.</p>